Pack up and make your way to Madrid, one of Europe’s best cities, but first, check out the 15 best things to do in Madrid.

 Madrid is home to some of the most beautiful architecture in Europe.
 Due to its long history, the style of architecture has evolved over time so you will find an arrangement of baroque ornaments, art deco, French style, and many more!
 Simply walking the streets and soaking up the beautiful history that is embedded in the buildings is a must.

 Eat Jamon Iberica

 Arguably the most pleasant of the best things to do in Madrid is to eat the mouth-watering cured leg of pork, Jamon Iberica, produced only in Spain.
-Madrid, its capital, boasts a number of one-of-its-kind locales to relish it in a convivial company of fellow jamon-lovers.
+Madrid, its capital, boasts a number of one-of-its-kind locales to relish it in the convivial company of fellow ham lovers.

 Visit Santiago Bernabeu

 Home to Real Madrid Football Club, Santiago Bernabeu has become a magnet for those following Spanish football and especially the fans of Real Madrid.

 Here you can not only attend a football game every other weekend to see Real Madrid playing right before you, but also visit its legendary interactive museum, its huge souvenir store, or even sneak into the players’ dressing rooms.

 Keep in mind that one of the best times to visit Santiago-Bernabeu is when Real Madrid plays against Atletico Madrid in a fierce inter-city battle known as the derby, or in UEFA Champions League final rounds.
 Also remember that if you are going to a fan stand, you must wear the same jersey as others: a mistake can cost you dearly.